CLaSLoVe/GazeKit/readme.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/your_username/GazeKit/blob/main/LICENSE)

-**GazeKit** is a Python library currently under development for processing eye-tracking data.
+**GazeKit** is a Python library currently under development for **processing and analyzing** eye-tracking data.
 It aims to provide a comprehensive set of functions for noise reduction, area of interest (AOI) localization, data analysis, and plotting.
 This library is being developed to simplify the preprocessing and analysis of eye-tracking data, enabling researchers in psychology, neuroscience, and human-computer interaction to gain valuable insights into human visual cognitive processes.

 ## Features

-- **Noise Reduction:** GazeKit will offer advanced techniques for reducing noise in eye-tracking data, allowing for more accurate and reliable analysis.
+- **Noise Reduction:** GazeKit offers advanced techniques for reducing noise in eye-tracking data, allowing for more accurate and reliable analysis.
 - **AOI Localization:** Easily define and locate areas of interest (AOIs) within eye-tracking data, facilitating the analysis of gaze patterns and attentional focus.
-- **Data Analysis:** GazeKit will provide a range of analysis tools, including fixation duration, saccade detection, heatmaps, and scanpath visualization, empowering researchers to extract meaningful information from eye-tracking data.
+- **Data Analysis:** GazeKit provides a range of analysis tools, including fixation duration, saccade detection, heatmaps, and scanpath visualization, empowering researchers to extract meaningful information from eye-tracking data.
 - **Plotting:** Visualize eye-tracking data with customizable plots and graphs, enabling researchers to effectively communicate their findings.

 ## Installation